stiznan/stiznan/README.md

 ### Hello, welcome to the Github page of Stan Evans!  👋

   I am in the final stretches of completing my Ms in Data Science at Regis University.
-Currently I am learning all things data science but I put a big focus on: ETL, Data Engineering, BI, Visualization and the creating of tools for decision science.
+Currently I am learning all things data science but I put a big focus on: ETL, Data Engineering, BI, Visualization and the creation of tools for decision science.
 In previous life I was a sales leader in telecommunications.
 I love listening to what drives business decisions for different departments, translating this into workable business intelligence, and identifying opportunities in the customer journey, internal business cycle, and wherever my our teams pain points may be.